-As anyone in the technology industry will tell you, there’s a huge demand for cyber security professionals, and a worrying shortage of talent.
-In fact, recent research revealed that Europe will face a shortfall of 350,000 cyber security professionals by 2022.
+Set your sights on cyber!
+There’s currently a huge demand for cyber security professionals, and a worrying shortage of talent.
+In fact, recent research revealed that Europe is set to face a shortfall of 350,000 cyber security professionals by 2022.
 So how do we solve this problem – and fast?
 Perhaps you have the answer …

 A recent report from the IBM Institute for Business Value suggested that the above-mentioned ‘talent gap’ can be closed by filling cyber security roles through a ‘new collar’ approach.
 This means tapping in to professionals who might not have a traditional college degree but who do have in-demand technical skills and aptitudes.
 That could mean you!